pyatsysh/website-pyatsysh-serve/content/journal-articles/paper_19/index.md

 ---
-title: 'Unification of dynamic density functional theory for colloidal fluids to include inertia and hydrodynamic interactions: derivation and numerical experiments'
+title: 'Mixing-demixing transition in polymer-grafted spherical nanoparticles'
-enumerate_ind: 5 # enumeration index
+enumerate_ind: 19 # enumeration index
 is_title_year: true # add year to title

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-  - B. Goddard
-  - A. Nold
-  - N. Savva
   - admin
+  - N. G. Fytas
-  - S. Kalliadasis
+  - E. Theodorakis

 # Author notes (optional)